 - Next day ACH direct deposit.
-For companies that enable automatic processing and reimbursement, employees receive expense reimbursements in their bank account the following business day. - Centralized travel procurement.
+For companies that enable automatic processing and reimbursement, employees receive expense reimbursements in their bank account the following business day. - Global reimbursement.
+For companies or employees based outside of the United States, Expensify offers reimbursement in 5 currencies across 200 countries and territories. - Centralized travel procurement.
 Manage and centrally pay for travel bookings made with any Expensify Card, all while ensuring compliance with company travel policies. - Corporate card remittance.
 Streamline the process of managing and remitting corporate card payments.